-Where a concern about a pupil's mental health is identified, the DSL or Phase Leader will assess the risks to that pupil's welfare and begin a course of action in consultation with the pupil, her parents (where appropriate), other members of staff and the school nurse team (as necessary) to safeguard, support and monitor that pupil.
-Staff who see pupils on a daily basis (form teachers, subject teachers) are best placed to spot any changes in behaviour and should raise any concerns with the Phase Leader or DSL and record the concern on the pupil's daybook (Engage).
-Staff should familiarise themselves with the risk factors and warning signs
+Where a concern about a pupil's mental health is identified, the DSL or Phase Leader will assess the risks to that pupil's welfare and begin a course of action in consultation with the pupil, her parents (where appropriate), other members of staff and Trafford school nurse team (as necessary) to safeguard, support and monitor that pupil.
+Staff who see pupils on a daily basis (form teachers, subject teachers) are best placed to spot any changes in behaviour and should raise any concerns with the Phase Leader or DSL and record the concern on CPOMs.
+Staff should familiarise themselves with the risk factors and warning signs.